 (b) of packaged liquor supplied from the restaurant as room service to the accommodation serviced by the restaurant, whether ancillary to a meal or not.

-(16) A special facility licence granted for the purpose referred to in subregulation (15) may also be granted for the additional purpose of allowing the sale at the room service restaurant of liquor other than ancillary to a meal if —
+(16) A special facility licence may also be granted for the purpose of allowing the sale of liquor to customers at the room service restaurant, whether or not ancillary to meals eaten in the restaurant, if —

-(a) dining tables making up not more than 20% of the restaurant’s seating capacity are set aside for the consumption of liquor other than ancillary to meals; and

-(b) the liquor is sold for consumption at those tables.
+(a) the liquor is consumed at the restaurant —

+(i) during hours that are permitted hours under a hotel licence; and

+(ii) by customers while sitting at a table, or at a fixed structure used as a table;

+and

+(b) the sale and consumption of the liquor are in accordance with any conditions imposed on the special facility licence by the licensing authority.

 (17) In subregulations (15) and (16) —